 Finally, we choose a decrease sequence $\left(\lambda_n\right)$ to $0$ such that

 Since

 we have

-Thus Theorem \ref{Thm:ConvThm-lambda} assures that $\left(f_{n}^{\lambda_{n}}\right)$ is a weakly* convergent bounded sequence to $f^0$.
-This shows that $f_{n}^{\lambda_{n}}$ converges pointwise to $f^0$ when $n\to\infty$.
-This result is consistent with the variational characterization of Tikhonov regularization. } \end{example} In this article, we focus on the deterministic convergence.
-Actually the pointwise convergence as in Equation \eqref{eq:PointConv} can be extended to the stochastic convergence such as convergence almost surely or convergence in probability.
-In the same manner we can check the same conclusions of the convergence theorems for stochastic data.
-Now we look at a binary classification for stochastic data. \begin{example} {\rm Let $\Omega:=[0,1]^2$ and the min kernel
+Thus, Theorem \ref{Thm:ConvThm-lambda} ensures that $\big(f_{n}^{\lambda_{n}}\big)$ is a weakly* convergent bounded sequence to $f^0$.
+This demonstrates that $f_{n}^{\lambda_{n}}$ converges pointwise to $f^0$ when $n\to\infty$.
+This result is consistent with the variational characterization of Tikhonov regularization. } \end{example}

+In this article, we focus on deterministic convergence.
+Actually, the pointwise convergence as shown in Equation \eqref{eq:PointConv} can be extended to stochastic convergence, such as convergence almost surely and convergence in probability.
+In the same manner, we can verify the conclusions of the convergence theorems for stochastic data.
+Now, let us study an example of a binary classification for stochastic data. \begin{example} {\rm Let $\Omega:=[0,1]^2$ and a min kernel